 Not one to disappoint, the American Express Explorer Card also tempts with a bonus of 100,000 Membership Rewards Gateway points, equal to 75,000 Velocity points as these convert on a 4:3 basis – notably different to the Ascent Premium program attached to the Platinum Charge Card above.

-Unlock those points by spending $1,500 on purchases within the first three months and paying an annual fee of $395.
+Unlock those points when applying by May 15 2017, spending $1,500 on purchases within the first three months and paying an annual fee of $395.
 In return, you'll also receive a $400 travel credit every year to spend as you wish on flights, hotels and car hire: so if you'd already spend that much on travel per year anyway, spend it on the card's annual fee instead and you'll get more than that back in travel and points!

 Every dollar spent on the card nets two Membership Rewards Gateway points (that's 1.5 Velocity points per dollar spent, uncapped), except with government bodies such as the ATO and Australia Post where 0.5 Gateway points (0.375 Velocity points) are earned per dollar spent.